MadWizardDE/Insomnia/README.md

 ### ProcessMonitor

-- Designate processes with an activity threshold, that will also count as system activity
+- Designate processes with an CPU threshold, that will count as system activity

 ### PowerRequestMonitor